 1 hour.
 This course is optional and is designed for students beginning their internship sequence in advance of the fall semester and focuses on the development and implementation of treatment plans, reporting and assessing progress of treatment, appropriate referral procedures, and consultation.
 This course considers traditional and contemporary approaches to assessment, treatment planning, and intervention based in biopsychosocial systems and evidence-based interventions.
-It is expected that case conceptualization and treatment plans be consistent with diagnosis [DSMskills that are consistent with sound clinical, ethical, and systemic practice.
+It is expected that case conceptualization and treatment plans be consistent with diagnosis [DSM-IV-TR] and the counselor's theoretical orientation.
+The goal is to assist student interns with the development of advanced clinical counseling and case conceptualization skills that are consistent with sound clinical, ethical, and systemic practice.
 Pass/No Pass.
 This course is intended for Clinical Mental Health and Marriage, Couple, and Family Counseling students only.

 Corequisite: GCEP 591 Clinical Internship.